epsilon537/boxlambda/docs/test-build-ibex-perf.md

 ## Ibex Performance Test

 The value of this test is mostly in the waveform it generates.
-Checking the waveform of this test allows you to see instruction fetch latency and the cycle count of various common instructions: load-word and store-word to internal memory and VRAM, reading SoC registers, addi, branch taken, branch not taken.
+Checking the waveform of this test allows you to see instruction fetch latency and the cycle count of various common instructions:

+- load-word and store-word to internal memory and VRAM.
+- reading SoC registers.
+- addi.
+- branch taken.
+- branch not taken.

 The test program consists of the following sub-tests:

-- `irq_latency_test`: Repeatedly measures timer interrupt latency and recording minimum and maximum latency.
+- `irq_latency_test`: Repeatedly measures timer interrupt latency and records minimum and maximum latency.
 - `do_nothing()`: Measures how many cycles it takes to call `mcycle_start()` and `mcycle_stop()`.
 - `lw_register_loop()`: Repeatedly reads a peripheral register and measures how long it takes.
 - `lw_sw_copy_loop()`: Copies 100 words from DMEM to DMEM, or from VRAM to VRAM, using a naive loop and measures how long it takes.